dkarczmarski/go-kweb-lang/README.md

 # what is it

-**go-kweb-lang** was my private tool that helped me keep the translation content for the [kubernetes/website](https://github.com/kubernetes/website) project up to date, specifically for the *language directory* `content/pl` compared to the *original* in `content/en`. when I realized that this tool effectively helped me detect files requiring updates, I thought it could be generalized to work for all languages and made the project public so that everyone contributing to the *kubernetes/website* project could benefit from it.
+**go-kweb-lang** was my private tool that helped me keep the translation content for the [kubernetes/website](https://github.com/kubernetes/website) project up to date, specifically for the *language directory* `content/pl` compared to the *original* in `content/en`. this tool helped me effectively detect files requiring updates, so I generalized it to work for all languages and made the project public so that everyone contributing to the *kubernetes/website* project could benefit from it.

 **go-kweb-lang** is a tool written in pure *go*, designed to assist teams creating and maintaining translations for the *kubernetes/website* project. this tool provides a live dashboard showing which *language files* need to be updated and exactly what updates have occurred in the original content since the last version of the *language file*. an *update* is defined as one or more commits made after the last modification date of the *language file*. this tool also provides convenient *update* links to the GitHub repository pages, allowing you to easily view detailed information about the changes in commits and related pull requests.

 **go-kweb-lang** helps best when you keep your translation files structure aligned with the *original* file structure.
-I keep the original formatting, comments, and everything else to ensure synchronization by line numbers between the *original* and *translation* files. thanks to this, when you see update commit, you only need the diff view to know exactly where to make the update. for example: PR [42502](https://github.com/kubernetes/website/pull/42502/files) for the *original* file and synchronization PR [50332](https://github.com/kubernetes/website/pull/50332/files) for the *translation*.
+I keep the original formatting, comments, and everything else to ensure synchronization by line numbers between the *original* and *translation* files. thanks to this, when you see update commit, you only need the diff view to know exactly where to make the update. for example: PR [42502](https://github.com/kubernetes/website/pull/42502/files) for the *original* file and synchronization PR [50332](https://github.com/kubernetes/website/pull/50332/files) for the *translation*. this tool detects updates by analyzing the change history of files primarily based on dates. it does NOT analyze file content. therefore, you should avoid partial synchronization updates and always commit fully up-to-date files.

 the running tool is available at: https://go-kweb-lang.smallforge.dev, and its data is refreshed every 1 minute.